Colorado won’t halt drilling as it refocuses rules on safety

 Some environmentalists and community activists have demanded the commission stop issuing permits until the new rules are complete.
 They argue that drilling makes climate change worse, pollutes Colorado’s air and water, and puts nearby residents at risk from fires and explosions.

 Industry executives and workers argued against a moratorium.
-Janet Rost, whose company helps secure mineral rights, said she is a single mother and a cancer survivor who depends on the industry for her livelihood.
+Janet Rost, whose company helps secure mineral rights, said she is a cancer survivor who depends on the industry for her livelihood — a job that helped her support her children when she was a single mom.

 “Please don’t pass a moratorium,” she told the commissioners.